themindfulbit/td/_content/1-episodes/2014-08-31-080-fastmail-explorations.md

 post_files: ""
 ---

+> {{ theme:partial src="aside-header" voice="gabe" text="Web vs. Native" }}
+>
+> The arguments about native vs. web app have torn families apart and divided nations.
+I lean more toward native apps ***if*** I can use it where and when I like.
+There are plenty of native mail apps that work very well and plenty of web apps for mail that stink.
+I was very skeptical of the Fastmail web app until I tried it.
+> Wow.
+It's just so good everywhere.
+The Fastmail web app is responsive in the best way.
+It works right on a mobile device without having to zoom and pan.
+It's also very fast.
+Importantly, the Fastmail web app provides features not available in most native apps, like powerful search and keyboard shortcuts for things I care about.
+> There are three advantages of the Fastmail web app on mobile:
+> 1) I can access it through a 1Password entry, making login to multiple accounts easy and very secure.
+> 2) I can have separate accounts open in different tabs, thus avoiding mixing business with less painful business.
+> 3) It supports gestures where they makes sense.
+Slide right to left to delete, tap and drag to move, or slide left to right for archiving.
+>
+> There's a lot to like about the Fastmail web apps and I appreciate someone giving mobile the attention it deserves.
+They've considered the difference between screen size on a phone vs. a tablet and provide access to additional menu controls by tapping the message on the phone.
+File drag-and-drop works with the web app on a desktop.
+>
+> However, there are some things web apps aren't good at.
+The biggest issue is offline use.
+After caching the inbox list, you can browse while offline.
+You can even create a draft message and save it to the local cache in Safari for iOS.
+When you reconnect, the draft will be uploaded to the server but often with variable results like duplicate drafts.
+Native apps also get special treatment when interacting with other native apps.
+For most of my use, these aren't important detractors.

+> {{ theme:partial src="aside-header" voice="gabe" text="Archive or File but no Tags" }}
+>
+> Fastmail has a built in Archive folder and easily accessed archive buttons (like slide to archive on mobile).
+If you're an archiver, then it's no problem to move to Fastmail.
+I happen to be 99% filing and 1% archiving.
+I archive things when I want to delay thinking about them.
+I guess my Archive is more like a temporary staging area and my folders are where I put my archives.
+>
+> Fastmail does not supporting tagging.
+If you just use it as an IMAP server and use an app like MailTags, you're fine.
+But if you rely on Gmail tags, Fastmail is going to be rough for you.
+I really prefer nested folders to define an ontology for my mail.
+The keyboard shortcut to file a message in the web app, m, makes it pretty easy to figure out the right folder.
+Auto-complete in the pop-up for filing also improves the efficiency of hearding the messages.

 {{ theme:partial src="section-header" title="Why Fastmail" url="{{ soundcloudurl }}" time="0:00" }}

 > {{ theme:partial src="aside-header" voice="gabe" text="So Many Email Accounts" }}